 Hot or cold weather.
-You require to have extra water in warm or moist climate to aid lower your body temperature and be the substitute for what you drop through sweating.
+You require to have extra water in a warm or moist climate to aid lower your body temperature and be the substitute for what you drop through sweating.
 You may also want added water in cold weather to fight humidity loss from dry air, mainly at complex altitudes

 Illness.
 Elder adults most usually turn out to be dehydrated in the course of minor illnesses — such as influenza, bronchitis, or bladder infections.
 Make certain to drink additional fluids when you’re not feeling healthy.

-You May Also Interested
+You May Also be Interested

 Causes of Dehydration Headache

 Dehydration is also responsible for the drop in blood volume that decreases the blood and oxygen flow to your brain.
-In its reaction, the blood vessels in the brain become dilate and cause swelling and inflammation that worsen the headache.
+In its reaction, the blood vessels in the brain become dilated and cause swelling and inflammation that worsen the headache.

 How to deal with Dehydration Headache

 Reduce your Physical Activity

 Physical activity results in dripping and water loss.
 If you are previously dehydrated you should lessen your bodily movement and concentrate on liquid intake.
 Repeated breaks and sufficient rest are suggested until your symptoms diminish.